greenelab/deep-review/sections/02_intro.md

 of earlier layers.
 For this reason, these algorithms can automatically engineer features that are suitable for many tasks and customize those features for one or more specific tasks.
-Deep learning does many of the same things as more familiar approaches.
+Deep learning does many of the same things as more familiar machine learning approaches [@doi:10.1038/nrg3920].
 Like a clustering algorithm, it can build features that describe recurrent patterns in data.
 Like a regression approach, deep learning methods can predict some output.
 However, deep learning methods combine both of these steps.
 When sufficient data are available, these methods construct